transdigiware/blockchain/howto/ibp-console-certificates.md

 2. Open the ordering node you want to update.
 If automatic certificate renewal failed for the node, you should see a warning.
 Click the **Settings** icon.
 3. Click **Update certificates**.
 You can renew either the `Enrollment certificate` or the `TLS certificate` or both, based on their expiration dates.
 4. In the drop-down box for each certificate type, select **Re-enroll certificate** if the certificate has not expired, or **Enroll certificate** if it has already expired.
 5. When you click **Update certificates**, the ordering node is restarted.
-Verify renewal was successful by examining the updated enrollment and TLS certificate expiration dates.
+Verify renewal is successful by clicking the certificate refresh button next to the **Settings** icon and examining the updated enrollment and TLS certificate expiration dates.
   Notice that the ordering node TLS certificate expiration date is in 15 years, so that renewal of this TLS certificate is not required again next year.
 However, the enrollment certificate expires again in one year, so you will need to renew it again before that date.
   {: note}
 6. If you only updated the ordering node enrollment certificate then you are done.
 But as mentioned earlier, if you updated the ordering node TLS certificate, additional steps are required to update the consenter set on the ordering service system and application channels with the new TLS certificate.